vinliao/warpy/README.md

 # Warpy (Beta)

 [Farcaster](https://github.com/farcasterxyz/protocol) is an Ethereum-based programmable social network.
-Warpy is a Python environment for doing data science with Farcaster data.
+Warpy provides open-source Farcaster datasets.

 To get started:

-1. Make a Python virtual environment (ex: `python3 -m venv venv`)
-2. Install dependencies `pip -r requirements.txt`
-3. Go to example.ipynb, run all cells
-4. Voila, a notebook with Farcater data!

-It includes indexers (`users.py`, `casts.py` still TODO) that queries Farcaster data from various sources, and stores it in a SQLite database.
-To see what the tables and columns, check out `models.py`.

-(Note: more data will be added in the future!)
+1. `pip install packagename`
+2. `warpy download --all` (will download all datasets to `./datasets`)

+TODO: datasets, schemas, and some examples on how to use.